Understanding Chronic Fatigue Syndrome: What It Is and How to Manage It

 Learn more about Alex here.

-Chronic Fatigue Syndrome (CFS), technically known as Myalgic Encephalomyelitis (try saying that three times fast), is a neurological disorder that can affect many different parts and systems of the body, for which there is currently “no diagnostic test, validated biomarker, clear pathophysiology, or curative treatment” (Sandler & Lloyd, 2020).
+Chronic fatigue syndrome, or Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), is a neurological condition that can affect many different systems in the body.
+There is currently “no diagnostic test, validated biomarker, clear pathophysiology, or curative treatment” (Sandler & Lloyd, 2020).

 Alex